-Learn how to make an easy crochet spike stitch for your next crochet project today!
+Learn how to make this easy crochet spike stitch tutorial for your next crochet project today!
 Read on down to find the full, FREE crochet stitch tutorial!

 This post contains affiliate links to products for your convenience.
 If you purchase via my links, I may receive a small commission at no additional cost to you.

-If you ever wondered how to make a spike stitch in crochet, then you have come to the right place!
+Have you wondered how to make a spike stitch in crochet?

 If so then you will love the fact that this stitch is one of the most interesting crochet stitches out there for crochet.
-I can promise you it is an easy technique to master that creates an awesome looking texture.
-Keep on reading down to find the free spike stitch crochet tutorial and get started today.
+I can promise you it is an easy technique to master and creates an awesome looking texture on your crochet projects!
+Keep on reading down to find the free spike stitch crochet tutorial!

 MIX The Stitch UP WITH COLORS